 If you’re targeting dentists, use language that dentists understand.

 “Need to get more open mouths sitting in your dental chair?”

 “Want to get more clients into your practice?”

 Which one do you think would appeal to dentists?

 Obviously, the first one.
 It’s directed specifically at them.

 The second sentence is still legit, but it’s not focused on dentists.
 Funnily enough, you could focus it on dentists, just by adding the word “dental” in front of “practice.”

 You can see how easy it is to adjust copy to fit your targeted niche.
 Make sure you do that for every Facebook ad you put out there.
-You’ll get much better results than if you put out an ad with general language, especially if you are targeting potential clients in a specific niche or industry.
+You’ll drive more traffic to your website, landing page or Facebook messenger bot than if you put out an ad with general language, especially if you are targeting potential clients in a specific niche or industry.